Buying Insurance Direct vs. Through an Agent: Pros and Cons

 Things to Consider

-• Many drivers opt to purchase car insurance indirectly through an agent or directly from the insurance company
+• You can buy car insurance indirectly through an agent or broker

-• Buying car insurance directly from the insurance company is often the faster, easier way to get coverage
+• Buying car insurance direct is the faster way to get coverage

 Pros

-Here are the pros of purchasing insurance through an agent.
+Should I use an insurance agent?
+Here are the pros of purchasing insurance through an agent:

 • Captive agents are knowledgeable.
 Captive agents educate customers and help them understand car insurance, including state minimum insurance requirements, coverage options, discounts, and more.